telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/olap-cube-setup.md

     </tbody>
 </table>

-### Access Cube Securely
+### Accessing the Cube Securely

-There are two possible approaches to implement a secured access to the OLAP instance:
+To implement a secured access to the OLAP instance, use either of the following approaches:
 * Use a proxy service which communicates with the cube on a secured protocol.
 This proxy should support the XMLA protocol.
 In the Microsoft world, the solution is to use [ADOMD.NET](https://technet.microsoft.com/en-us/library/ms123483%28v=sql.110%29.aspx).
 For detailed information on this, refer to [this forum thread](http://www.telerik.com/forums/securing-access-to-msmdpump-dll).
 * Send the credentials with a request header, even though thus the **Username** and **Password** will be visible on the client side (browser).
 For details on how to pass credentials with request headers, refer to this [StackOverflow discussion](http://stackoverflow.com/questions/14579478/how-to-pass-credentials-for-a-webservice-using-jquery-ajax-call).
 You can define the required callbacks and settings directly in the [`transport.read`](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration-transport.read) object, as they will be passed to the `$.ajax` method.

 ## See Also